stefanovic80/geompy/README.md

 `C1.grid()`

+You may want to increase the grid density, than an N argument with values lower than 1 will do the job

+`C1.grid(N = .5)`

+by typiing

+`print(C1)`

+you can see all details of your circumference instance: attributes and methods.

 ![Alt Text](pictures/circumferenceDraw_withGrid.png)

-Now you want "C1" instance being not just a random circumference, but a specific one.
+Now you want "C1" instance being not just a random circumference, but you want to choose both it's center position and it's radius.
 First of all, you need to know attributes, instances and plot settings of "C1" instance, than

 `print(C1)`